Are you looking for the most beautiful places in the world?

-Also, when around Boracay, go the extra mile and don’t skip the chance of experience Antique.
+Also, when around Boracay, go the extra mile and don’t skip the chance to experience Antiques.

 The Masai Mara in southwestern Kenya is a preserved savannah, home to thousands of animals throughout the grassy plains.
 Home to the Great Migration.
 One of nature’s greatest events (and one of the Seven National Wonders of Africa) this part of the world is a must-visit for any nature lover.

 Over two million animals travel from the Serengeti National Park in Tanzania to the Masai Mara.
-The Great Migration happens over about three months of the year, where the wildebeest, gazelles, and zebras follow the rain.
+The Great Migration happens over about three months of the year when the wildebeest, gazelles, and zebras follow the rain.
 Even if you don’t go during the Migration, you can still see plenty of these animals in the Mara.

 Wildebeest, zebras, elephants, and giraffes are easily spotted throughout the Mara.
-They graze peacefully with the various types of gazelles.
-While the cheetah, lions, and crocodiles are a bit harder to spot in the bush.
+They graze peacefully with the various gazelles.
+While the cheetah, lions, and crocodiles are harder to spot in the bush.

-You may even be able to spot a leopard resting in the trees!
+You may even spot a leopard resting in the trees!
 You can also keep an eye out for the Big Five – water buffalo, lions, elephants, rhinos, and leopards.

 The untouched nature of the Masai Mara makes it, unlike anything you’ve ever seen before.